MS-2-137, SF Box 19, Folder 8; SF Box 27, Folders 1-2

 Item is a letter from A.C.
 MacDonald to Robert Murray.
 MacDonald was Secretary to the Liberal Party Committee in Pictou County and Township.
 The letter refers to the benefits of candidates attending constituency meetings prior to the 1847 election.

 Fonds consists of notes of lectures on logic delivered by James Ross at the Theological Seminary in Truro, Nova Scotia (1860-1861) and on Moral Philosophy at Dalhousie College (1863-1864), as well as certificates of attendance from the 1860s and a photograph of Thomas McCulloch and others.

-Fonds consists of correspondence in association with the College of Physicians and Surgeons of Nova Scotia and correspondence regarding his involvement with the Provincial Medical Board.
-Other papers include financial records, miscellaneous publications, and personal notes.
-The fonds includes records from his years at Dalhousie University, including student information.
+Fonds consists of Harold Scammell's correspondence associated with both the College of Physicians and Surgeons of Nova Scotia and the Provincial Medical Board.
+Other papers include financial records, miscellaneous publications, personal notes and records from his years at Dalhousie University.

 Fonds consists of a draft typescript of Baird's "Doctor Archibald MacMechan: An Estimate and an Appreciation," commissioned by The Halifax Chronicle for their 1923 New Year's edition and withdrawn at Archibald MacMechan's request.
 Also present are three letters from MacMechan concerning the article and a later letter from Stanley MacKenzie regarding an essay by Baird rejected by The Dalhousie Review.

 Fonds contains the records of druggist J.D.B.
 Fraser, including receipts and invoices (1894); a ledger used by Fraser and MacKenna (1909); correspondence (1846-1855); the bank book of James A. Fraser (1899-1907); day books; and prescription books (1885-1886).